Joshua 18:1

 Then the whole congregation of Israel assembled at Shiloh and set up the Tent of Meeting there.
 And though the land was subdued before them,

-Then the whole congregation of the Israelites
+Then the whole congregation of Israel assembled at Shiloh

-and set up the Tent of Meeting there
+and set up the Tent of Meeting there.

-The land was subdued before them
+And though the land was subdued before them,

 Persons / Places / Events